2dongyeop/2dongyeop/README.md

         public void logic() {
             System.out.println("My main specialty is consistency and habit of recording.");
-            System.out.println("I'm interested in web development using Spring, and I'm learning intensively about lambda and streams among Java 8 grammar!");
+            System.out.println("I'm interested in web development using Spring");
+            System.out.println("and learning intensively about lambda and streams Java 8 grammar!");
         }
     }
 }